knpuniversity/javascript/knpu/ep1-basics/all-about-promises.md

 the asynchronous call finished successfully, or it failed.
 In Promise language, we say that the Promise was fulfilled or the Promise was rejected.

-Look at the code block, but ignore the creation of the Promise - that's the part we normally don't need to worry about.
 Here's the basic idea: if something happens asynchronously - like an AJAX call - that code should return a Promise object.
 If it does, we can call `.then()` on it, and pass it the function that should be executed when the operation finishes successfully.

 Now that we know that, Google for "jQuery Ajax" to find the [$.ajax documentation](http://api.jquery.com/jquery.ajax/).
 Check this out: normally